SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/billing.md

 Based on the contract, there are two pricing models for billing:

-* Tenant usage pricing model - relies on tenant usage statistics
+* Tenant usage pricing model - based on tenant usage statistics
-* Device pricing model - relies mostly on device statistics and microservice resource usage
+* Device pricing model - based mostly on device statistics and microservice resource usage

 The table below presents which values are used in each model for billing purposes: